 - many pregnant women have ongoing medical issues that require them to continue taking drugs during pregnancy

-- new medical problems may begin or old ones may get worse
+- new medical problems may begin or ongoing ones may get worse

-- a woman's body changes during pregnancy and the changes may affect the dosage of a medication she is taking
+- a woman's body changes during pregnancy and the changes may affect the safety and/or effectiveness of a medication she is taking

-- about half of the 6 million pregnancies in the United States each year are unplanned, exposing women and developing babies to drugs before they know they are pregnant
+- about half of the 6 million pregnancies in the United States each year are unplanned, exposing women and their developing fetuses to drugs before the women know they are pregnant